nodenogg-in/alpha-p2p/docs/src/content/docs/architecture/01-overview.md

 description: An introduction to nodenogg.in's schema
 ---

-For those who are new to nodenogg.in and want to understand more about how it works, there are **five key concepts** that are useful to think about.
+For those who are new to nodenogg.in and want to understand more about how it works: here are some things that are useful to think about.

 ### Five key concepts